bgoonz/BGOONZ_BLOG_2.0/docs/content/DS_ALGO/algorithms/uncategorized/jump-game/README.md

 Naming
 ------

-We call a position in the array a **“good index”** if starting at that position, we can reach the last index.
-Otherwise, that index is called a **“bad index”**.
-The problem then reduces to whether or not index 0 is a “good index”.
+We call a position in the array a **"good index”** if starting at that position, we can reach the last index.
+Otherwise, that index is called a **"bad index”**.
+The problem then reduces to whether or not index 0 is a "good index”.

 Solutions
 ---------